JohnAPedagogy/ProgressiveStudentHackathon/2021/specs/auth/readme.md

 So i can start using the system

 ### Acceptance Criteria
-1. Verification link is sent to email on complete registration
+1. Verification link is sent to email on complete registratin
 2. Verification link is valid for 24 hours

 ## C. Log in